ray-project/ray/doc/source/serve/handle-guide.md

 # ServeHandle: Calling Deployments from Python

-ServeHandle can be used to invoke your Serve deployment and deployment graphs using Python API.
+ServeHandle allows you to programmatically invoke your Serve deployments.

 This is particularly useful for two use cases:
 - Calling deployments dynamically within the deployment graph.
 - Iterating and testing your application in Python.

-To use the ServeHandle, use {mod}`handle.remote <ray.serve.handle.RayServeHandle.remote>` to send requests to that deployment.
+To use the ServeHandle, use {mod}`handle.remote <ray.serve.handle.RayServeHandle.remote>` to send requests to a deployment.
 These requests can pass ordinary args and kwargs that are passed directly to the method.
 This returns a Ray `ObjectRef` whose result can be waited for or retrieved using `await` or `ray.get`.

-Conceptually, ServeHandle is a client side load balancer.
+Conceptually, ServeHandle is a client-side load balancer.
 It has the ability to route requests to any replicas of a given deployment.
-It also performs buffering internally so it won’t overwhelm the replicas.
-The number of requests buffered is used to inform autoscaler to scale up the number of requests.
+It also performs buffering internally to avoid overwhelming the replicas.
+The number of requests buffered is used to inform autoscaling.

 ![architecture-diagram-of-serve-handle](https://raw.githubusercontent.com/ray-project/images/master/docs/serve/serve-handle-explainer.png)

 ServeHandle takes request parameters and returns a `ray.ObjectRef`.
 The `ray.ObjectRef` corresponds to a future object that will be fulfilled with the result object.
 Because of the internal buffering, the time from submitting a request to getting a `ray.ObjectRef` varies from instantaneous to indefinitely long.

-Because of this, we have two types of handle to make sure the buffering period is handled efficiently:
+Because of this, we offer both synchronous and asynchronous versions of the handle:
+- `RayServeSyncHandle` directly returns a `ray.ObjectRef`.
+It blocks the current thread until the request is matched to a replica.
 - `RayServeDeploymentHandle` returns an `asyncio.Task` upon submission.
 The `asyncio.Task` can be awaited to resolve to a ray.ObjectRef.
-When a single request is being buffered, other requests can be processed concurrently.
+While the current request is buffered, other requests can be processed concurrently.
-- `RayServeSyncHandle` directly returns a `ray.ObjectRef`.
-It blocks the current thread until the request is matched to a replica.
-This also matches the Ray Core Actor API.

-When you call `serve.run` to deploy a deployment graph (including single node graph), the driver node’s handle is returned.
-The return type is a ServeSyncHandle.
-This is useful for interacting with the deployment graph you just created and test against it.
+`serve.run` deploys a deployment graph and returns the driver node’s handle.
+The return type is a `RayServeSyncHandle`.
+This is useful for interacting with and testing the newly created deployment graph.

 ```{literalinclude} ../serve/doc_code/handle_guide.py
 :start-after: __begin_sync_handle__